Appalachian Trail - Hiking area in Cosby, Tennessee

 This section is considered a moderately challenging uphill hike, with about 2 miles to the next trailhead.
 Expect steep switchbacks and varied terrain.

-More great places in Cosby
+More in Cosby

 View all